Chile rellenos are a labor of love—I suggest making this recipe as a two-person project.

 Buy poblanos that are evenly shaped with no indentations.
 Roast the poblano chiles over a gas flame or in a dry cast-iron frying pan until charred.
 Place in a paper bag, seal, and let steam for 5 minutes.
 Using paper towels, rub off the charred skins.
 Be careful not to over-char!
 There should still be small amounts of the shiny green surface visible.
 After rubbing off the skin, make a slit lengthwise along each chile.
 Do not remove the seeds or wash the chiles.

 If using canned chiles: cut a slit in each chile.

-Crumble the tofu into a large bowl.
+Add either the tofu mixture or the chicken-and-cheese mixture to a large bowl.
 Add the rest of the filling ingredients.
 Mix to combine.
 Salt and pepper to taste.

 THE ENCHILADA SAUCE

 Use a small amount of vegetable stock or water to sauté the onions and garlic in a large pan until the onions are almost tender.